olucode/news-feed/readme.md

 # News-In-One
-See the latest headlines from multiple news sources, all in one single page.
+See the latest headlines from multiple news sources, all in one page.

 It retrieves headlines from a predefined number of news sites, with appropriate links to the news item. :clap: